Skip to main content

 Safety primitives

-The seven primitives
+The five primitives

 • Per-action rate limits — cap writes per hour, per action type, per store.

-The tunable flags
+The tunable flag

 {